Formulating Shampoo Series

 Surfactants in Shampoo

 Surfactants are necessary to remove dirt, oil and product build-up.
-Surfactants are surface-active agents.
+They are surface-active agents.
 Surfactants alter and reduce the surface tension allowing for better penetration.
-Surfactants are hydrophilic (water-loving) and lipophilic (oil-loving); they have a water-loving head that is attracted to water and an oil-loving head that is attracted to oil.
+They are hydrophilic (water-loving) and lipophilic (oil-loving); they have a water-loving head that is attracted to water and an oil-loving head that is attracted to oil.

 Water has an inherent property of surface, a high surface tension.
 By adding a surfactant, it makes the surface of water more soluble by flattening it out and the surfactant can be used as foaming agent, detergent, emulsification agent and conditioning agent and for solubilizing, depending on the surfactant.